danieljestes/CS220Spring23_ehar/hw5.md

 vcvt.f64.s32 d0,s2
 ```

-This converts a signed thirty-two bit number in `s2` to a double precision number and put in `d0`. (`f64`).
+This converts a signed thirty-two bit number in `s2` to a double precision number and put in `d0`.
 The `s32` indicates that the source register should be interpreted as a signed thirty-two bit number.
 The `f64` indicates that the destination
 register is double precision.

 ## What to turn in

-1. Create a directory `hw4`
+1. Create a directory `hw5`
 3. Turn in files `main.c`, `exp.s`, `exp.h`, and `exp.c`
-4. push all of your files to your course repo.
+4. Push all of your files to your course repo.